henryzord/henryzord/README.md

 # Hi! 👋

 My name is Henry Cagnini.
-I am a Brazilian guy currently doing a PhD at Pontifícia Universidade Católica do Rio Grande do Sul ([PUCRS](https://www.pucrs.br/technology/graduate-program-in-computer-science/)).
-I'm due to complete my PhD in 2021.
+I'm a PhD in Computer Science by Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS).
+While I also got my Computer Science Master's from PUCRS, I'm a bachelor in Computer Science by Universidade Federal de Santa Maria - UFSM.

+I was born and raised in Santa Maria, Rio Grande do Sul, Brazil.

 ## What do I do? 🤓

+I'm currently a substitute teacher at Colégio Técnico Industrial de Santa Maria (CTISM), at UFSM.
+I teach frontend and backend development.

+### Research interests

-My research interests are evolutionary algorithms, machine learning, and technology in teaching.
+My research interests are evolutionary algorithms, machine learning, and teaching computer science to broad audiences.

-Besides researching, I also like to teach.
-My teaching interests are Machine Learning, Python Programming, and Data Visualization.

 ## Programming competences 💻